 But an artichoke on the seder plate?
 Not for me.
 As much as I appreciate the proposal to acknowledge interfaith families, I reject the nomination of the artichoke for this role.
 The suggestion of an artichoke dates back a decade, but resurfaced this year in a jazzy new video explaining seder plate symbols.
 In my view, the artichoke symbol fails, because the net effect excludes rather than includes, by re-enforcing the narrative of interfaith families as problematic.

 The first paragraph of my book describes my own interfaith family Passover seder, with Jews, Catholics, Protestants, Buddhists, and atheists celebrating together.
 All are welcome at my table.
-In order to be as inclusive as possible, I like to emphasize the musical and poetry and storytelling, the English language, and the universal themes of social justice, religious freedom, and spring rebirth.
+In order to be as inclusive as possible, I like to emphasize the singing and poetry and storytelling, the English language, and the universal themes of social justice, religious freedom, and spring rebirth.

 At the same time, I like to preserve both the specificity and the mystery embedded in the ancient and at times inscrutable liturgy of the Haggadah.
 I love the Kabbalistic imagery of the Seder plate, with the earthy objects placed in symmetry and relation to each other: an egg, a bone, a bitter herb.